 It is a bibliography in which you include a short summary or abstract of sources you are thinking of using for a paper.
 It is more than a works cited list, which gives only a bibliographic citation for the source.
-These annotations do one or more of the following:
+Annotations should offer a summary of the material as well as critical comments.
+Critical comments can be supported by comparison to other research or knowledge about the topic.
+Annotations typically do one or more of the following:

 They provide readers with background information about your sources, who then may want to consult those sources.
-It's a great way to organize your research by helping you critically evaluate books, journal articles, web sites and other resources.
+Annotations are a great way to help organize your research as you critically evaluate books, journal articles, web sites and other resources.

-How do I go about starting this bibliography?
+How do I start writing an annotated bibliography?

-You should begin your annotated bibliography when you begin your research.
-This enables you to decide from the start which sources are appropriate for your study.
-As you read your material, you should identify the thesis statement, take notes, and make a brief outline of what you have read.
+It is most useful to begin your annotated bibliography when you begin your research.
+You can decide from the start which sources are relevant for your research.
+As you read your material, identify the author(s) argument, main thesis, take notes, and make a brief outline of what you have read.